 - Prior to admission, applicants must have completed the School of Medicine pre-requisite courses, including Biochemistry.

-- Average GRE of students offered admission is over 310.
+- Average GRE of students offered admission is 314.

 |Semester||Application Open||Application Deadline||Campus|

 Applications must be completed at Bioraider.
 It is the responsibility of the applicant to make sure that their application is complete by the application deadline to be considered for admission.
 Incomplete applications will not be reviewed for admission.
 The program only reviews complete applications after the application deadline.